 With your invitation in hand, you can then fill out the application and submit it to any Russian embassy.
 The cost for processing the application varies widely and depends on the type of visa, how quickly you need it, and other unpredictable factors.

 Why Travel Health Insurance is Required for Russia

 To obtain a Russian visa, applicants have to submit proof of travel insurance with $30,000 coverage issued by a reliable insurance company.
 Generally, you need to purchase travel insurance that covers you for “one trip.”
 The health insurance policy must be valid for the entirety of your stay in Russia.

 Having Travel Medical Insurance Means Not Having to Pay in Russia

 Regardless of whether travel health insurance is required for you or not, the absence of it can be a reason for rejection of your tourist or business visa.
 In addition, while the travel medical insurance requirement does not extend to citizens of Schengen states, Israel, Estonia, and Finland who live and/or work in the Russian Federation (among other requirements), having travel medical insurance means that the traveler will not have to pay for their medical care costs in an emergency medical situation – injury, accident, or illness.

-In addition, your travel medical insurance plan will cover life-saving medical evacuations if you are severely injured or killed during your trip in Russia.
+In addition, your travel medical insurance plan will cover life-saving medical evacuationif you’re severely injured during your trip in Russia.
 This fact alone can make the minimal amount a traveler spends on travel health insurance worth the premium they pay.
 Start planning your trip to Russia by learning about our visitors insurance plans.